 In high‑pressure valves, leakage often starts not where the main parts break, but where the sealing area is weakest.
 Seat rings are the critical sealing components that sit between the valve body and the moving element (ball, disc, gate or plug) and form the main contact surface that stops flow.
 They are engineered to stay in shape under pressure, resist squeezing or being pushed out and maintain a tight seal over time, even when exposed to high pressure, temperature changes and aggressive chemicals.
-In simple terms, seat rings turn the basic idea of a valve seat into a strong, reliable sealing solution for ball valve, butterfly valve, gate valve and control valve in real‑world industrial service.
+In simple terms, seat rings turn the basic idea of a valve seat into a strong, reliable sealing solution for trunnion-mounted ball valves in real-world industrial service.

 A seat ring is a ring‑shaped, replaceable sealing component that is installed into the seat cavity of a valve to form the primary sealing surface.
 When the valve closes, the seat ring is compressed between the valve body and the closure element, creating a controlled contact band that prevents or tightly regulates flow.
 The seat ring can be tailored in material, profile and support structure to suit specific media, pressure, temperature and cycle conditions.
 In many industrial valves, the seat ring is the engineered element that delivers tight shut‑off, predictable leakage class and stable sealing performance under real‑world operating conditions.